microsoft/vscode-docs/api/references/contribution-points.md

 - `1_create` - Commands related to creating terminals.
 - `3_run` - Commands related to running/executing something in the terminal.
 - `5_manage` - Commands related to managing a terminal.
-- `7_configure` - Commands related to terminal 0configuration.
+- `7_configure` - Commands related to terminal configuration.

 The **terminal context menu** has these default groups: